Alex Caldiero

+Alissandru Francesco "Alex" Caldiero (1949 – 9 February 2026) was an Italian-born American poet, performer, and professor of the humanities.
+He described himself as a "sonosopher," a neologism combining sonos (sound) and sophia (wisdom) which has been described as a type of performative poiesis that "manifests as disruptive speech acts, calls upon various cultural figures and performance traditions to explore and practice language as a process of communion and relationship-making."

-Life
+Life and career

 Caldiero was born in the ancient town of Licodia Eubea, near Catania, Sicily, in 1949.
 He immigrated to the United States at age nine and was raised in Manhattan and Brooklyn, New York.
 He attended Queens College in Flushing, New York, and was apprenticed to the sculptor Michael Lekakis and the poet-bard Ignazio Buttitta.
 Caldiero has traveled through Sicily, Sardinia, Turkey, and Greece collecting proverbs, tales, and folk instruments.
-He is co-founder of Arba Sicula, the society for the preservation of the Sicilian language and traditions, and is the recipient of grants from the National Endowment for the Arts, Utah Performing Arts Tour, and the Best Poetry Award from the Association for Mormon Letters.
+He was co-founder of Arba Sicula, the society for the preservation of the Sicilian language and traditions, and is the recipient of grants from the National Endowment for the Arts, Utah Performing Arts Tour, and the Best Poetry Award from the Association for Mormon Letters.

-Caldiero has lived in Utah since 1980 with his wife and children - including Isaac Caldiero and Sara Caldiero - shortly after converting to Mormonism, and is poet/artist-in-residence at Utah Valley University.
+Caldiero lived in Utah from 1980 with his wife and children, including Isaac Caldiero and Sara Caldiero, shortly after converting to Mormonism.
 His work has been reviewed by The Village Voice and The New York Times and he is included in A Dictionary of the Avant-Gardes.

+Caldiero was a professor of the humanities at Utah Valley University and the universities only artist-in-residence until his death (after which the position was removed).

+Caldiero died on the 9th February 2026, after having suffered from a heart attack, at the age of 76.